Aliases for ANK1 Gene

 GeneCards Summary for ANK1 Gene

-ANK1 (Ankyrin 1, Erythrocytic) is a Protein Coding gene.
-Diseases associated with ANK1 include 8p11.2 deletion syndrome and ank1-related spherocytosis.
-Among its related pathways are Proteoglycans in cancer and L1CAM interactions.
-GO annotations related to this gene include enzyme binding and structural constituent of cytoskeleton.
-An important paralog of this gene is ANKRD52.
+ANK1 (Ankyrin 1) is a Protein Coding gene.
+Diseases associated with ANK1 include Spherocytosis, Type 1 and Hereditary Spherocytosis.
+Among its related pathways are L1CAM interactions and Proteoglycans in cancer.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and structural constituent of cytoskeleton.
+An important paralog of this gene is ANK2.

 Attaches integral membrane proteins to cytoskeletal elements; binds to the erythrocyte membrane protein band 4.2, to Na-K ATPase, to the lymphocyte membrane protein GP85, and to the cytoskeletal proteins fodrin, tubulin, vimentin and desmin.
 Erythrocyte ankyrins also link spectrin (beta chain) to the cytoplasmic domain of the erythrocytes anion exchange protein; they retain most or all of these binding functions.